haphu4247/cv/index.md

 # Phong Phu Ha

 📍 Ho Chi Minh City, Vietnam
-📞 0703322051
+📞 (+84)703322051
 ✉️ haphu4247@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/phong-phu-ha-9694b5145) | 🌐 [Portfolio](https://phuhp.web.app)

 ---

 ## 👨‍💻 Summary
-Mobile Developer with **7+ years** of experience in Android, iOS, and Flutter.
+Mobile Developer from **2017** in Android, and expand my expertise in iOS and Flutter from **2020**.
-Skilled in performance optimization, CI/CD pipelines, scalable architecture.
+Skilled in performance optimization, Native and Cross-platform App, CI/CD pipelines.
-Worked on **15+ projects** across F&B, cinema, e-commerce, real estate, and education.
+Worked on **many projects** across F&B, cinema, booking, e-commerce, real estate, and education.
-Passionate about **clean code, SOLID, KISS** and new technologies.
+Eager to grow into a FE and BE Developer while continuing to deliver high-quality mobile app

 ---